 We may at any time amend, revoke or replace these terms of engagement.
 If we do so we will provide notice of such on our website and such amended, new or replacement terms will take effect immediately.
 Any continued use of our services will constitute your acceptance of those terms.

 If any provision of the engagement agreement is held to be invalid or unenforceable by any judicial or other competent authority but would be valid or enforceable if some part of the provision were modified or deleted, the provision in question will apply with the minimum modification or deletion necessary to make it valid and enforceable, and the other provisions the engagement agreement will be unimpaired and will remain in full force and effect.

 Our work is carried out for your sole benefit and with regard to your particular circumstances and interests only.
 Our work must not be relied upon by any third party unless this has been discussed with us in advance and we have agreed to that in writing.
 If a third party does rely on such work without our prior written consent, we shall not be liable for any loss, cost or expense to you or the third party as a result of that reliance.

 These terms are governed by the law of New Zealand and by using our services you submit to the exclusive jurisdiction of New Zealand courts.

 You will pay all legal and debt collection costs that we may incur, including solicitor and own client costs, in enforcing or attempting to enforce our rights under these terms of engagement.

-Our business is owned in New Zealand and trades under our partnership name of Cavell Leitch.
+Our business is owned in New Zealand and trades under the name of Cavell Leitch Limited.
 This name will appear on your bank statement if you make an online credit card payment to us.